 Yet even if we have global veganism, surely there will still be terrible cruelty in Nature?
 Wildlife documentaries give us a very Bambified view of the living world: it doesn't make good TV spending half an hour showing a non-human animal dying of thirst or hunger, or slowly being asphyxiated and eaten alive by a predator.
 And surely there has to be a food chain?
 Nature is cruel; but predators will always be essential on pain of a population explosion and Malthusian catastrophe?

 Let's give a concrete example of how the principle applies.
-If presented today with the choice of buying either free-range or factory-farmed eggs, most consumers will pick the free-range eggs.
-If battery-farmed eggs are 1 penny cheaper, most people will still pick the "cruelty-free" option.
+If presented today with the choice of buying either free-range or factory-farmed eggs, most non-vegan consumers will pick the free-range eggs.
+If battery-farmed eggs are one penny cheaper, most people will still pick the "cruelty-free" option.
 No, one shouldn't underestimate human malice, spite and bloody-mindedness; but most of us have at least a weak bias towards benevolence.
 If any non-negligible element of self-sacrifice is involved, for example if free-range eggs cost even 20 pence more, then sadly sales fall off sharply.
 My point is that if - and it's a big if - the sacrifice involved for the morally apathetic could be made non-existent or trivial, then the abolitionist project can be carried to the furthest reaches of the living world.